 Another notable early advancement in physically based rendering was Cook and Torrance’s reflection model (1981, 1982), which introduced microfacet reflection models to graphics.
 Among other contributions, they showed that accurately modeling microfacet reflection made it possible to render metal surfaces accurately; metal was not well rendered by earlier approaches.

-While the radiosity approach was strongly based on physical units and conservation of energy, in time it became clear that it didn’t lead to viable rendering algorithms: the asymptotic computational complexity was a difficult-to-manage , and it was necessary to be able to re-tessellate geometric models along shadow boundaries for good results; researchers had difficulty developing robust and efficient tessellation algorithms for this purpose and radiosity’s adoption in practice was limited.
+While the radiosity approach was based on physical units and conservation of energy, in time it became clear that it would not lead to practical rendering algorithms: the asymptotic computational complexity was a difficult-to-manage , and it was necessary to retessellate geometric models along shadow boundaries for good results; researchers had difficulty developing robust and efficient tessellation algorithms for this purpose.
+Radiosity’s adoption in practice was limited.

 Both Cook et al.’s and Kajiya’s work once again led to images unlike any that had been seen before, demonstrating the value of physically based methods.
 In subsequent years, important work on Monte Carlo for realistic image synthesis was described in papers by Arvo and Kirk (1990) and Kirk and Arvo (1991).
 Shirley’s Ph.D. dissertation (1990) and follow-on work by Shirley et al. (1996) were important contributions to Monte Carlo–based efforts.
-Hall’s book, Illumination and Color in Computer Generated Imagery, (1989) is one of the first books to present rendering in a physically based framework, and Andrew Glassner’s Principles of Digital Image Synthesis rigorously laid out foundations of the field (1995).
-Ward’s Radiance rendering system was an early open source physically based rendering system, focused on lighting design (Ward 1994), and Slusallek’s Vision renderer was designed to bridge the gap between physically based approaches and the then widely used RenderMan interface, which wasn’t physically based (Slusallek 1996).
+Hall’s book, Illumination and Color in Computer Generated Imagery (1989), was one of the first books to present rendering in a physically based framework, and Andrew Glassner’s Principles of Digital Image Synthesis laid out foundations of the field (1995).
+Ward’s Radiance rendering system was an early open source physically based rendering system, focused on lighting design (Ward 1994), and Slusallek’s Vision renderer was designed to bridge the gap between physically based approaches and the then widely used RenderMan interface, which was not physically based (Slusallek 1996).

 Following Torrance and Cook’s work, much of the research in the Program of Computer Graphics at Cornell University investigated physically based approaches.
 The motivations for this work were summarized by Greenberg et al. (1997), who made a strong argument for a physically accurate rendering based on measurements of the material properties of real-world objects and on deep understanding of the human visual system.